 - Difficulty with transportation to clinics due to living in remote areas.

 Meet the Yavapai County HPRIL Team

-Yavapai County WIC is seeking to address these barriers by introducing WIC-in-a-CLICK, an online platform allowing clients to receive online nutrition education through electronic devices including cell phones, tablets or computers.
-Online sessions are provided one-on-one as well as in a group setting.
-WIC-in-a-CLICK is available to all participant categories with a focus on reaching families who have children ages 1 through 4.
-While the development of online nutrition education is not a new concept, Yavapai County WIC is using online education in a different way than typically demonstrated by other agencies.
-WIC-in-a-CLICK is not only offered through scheduled classes but also as on-demand classes.
-On-demand classes consist of clients requesting an appointment and within 1 hour receiving an invite to a Zoom session.
-Once the session is completed, food benefits are loaded onto the family’s eWIC (i.e. EBT) card.
+Yavapai County WIC sought to address their identified barriers, YC WIC introduced WIC-in-a-CLICK, an online platform allowing clients to receive online nutrition education through electronic devices including cell phones, tablets or computers.
+Online sessions were provided one-on-one as well as in a group setting.
+WIC-in-a-CLICK was available to all participant categories with a focus on reaching families who had children ages 1 through 4.
+While the development of online nutrition education is not a new concept, Yavapai County WIC used online education in a different way than typically demonstrated by other agencies.
+WIC-in-a-CLICK was not only offered through scheduled classes but also on-demand classes.
+On-demand classes consisted of clients requesting appointments and within 1 hour receiving an invite to a Zoom session.
+Once the sessions were completed, food benefits were loaded onto the family’s eWIC (i.e. EBT) card.

-Yavapai County WIC predicts that the availability of online nutrition education classes will markedly increase the number of families WIC can reach in outlying areas, as well as those who have a difficult time scheduling an appointment in the clinic.
-Retention will also likely be improved because participants will be empowered to seek WIC services when it is convenient for them and from the comfort of their own home, office, or when they are on the go.
+Yavapai County WIC predicted that the availability of online nutrition education classes would markedly increase the number of families WIC could reach in outlying areas, as well as those who had a difficult time scheduling an appointment in the clinic.
+It was predicted that retention would be improved because participants would be empowered to seek WIC services when convenient for them and from the comfort of their own home, office, or on the go.

 To learn more about Yavapai County WIC’s HPRIL project, please contact Carrie Wright at Carrie.Wright@yavapai.us.